Aayush-bit/Blog-App/README.md

 # Blog App

 This [MERN]("https://www.mongodb.com/mern-stack") project is a Blogging Application named "Blog App".
+It uses [JWT]("https://jwt.io/") for authentication.
 The following instructions will walk you through the installation, set up, and usage of the app.
 Please go through carefully to avoid any confusions or blunders...
 All the Best!!

+## Prerequisites
+Before starting the further processes one needs to know the following:

+- Creating a MongoDB database
+- Should not fear of the terminal window ;) (although a step-by-step guide is provided below for your ease)

 ## Installation